 — Ivan Tannenberg, Mind The Travel

-York is one of the biggest highlights on a trip from London to Edinburgh.
+York is one of the biggest highlights on a trip from up to Edinburgh.

 On your ‘must-visit’ list while in the city should be The Shambles — an old street with timber-framed buildings that is reminiscent of Diagon Alley in the Harry Potter series, the huge Cathedral of Yorkminster, trainspotting (and afternoon tea in a restored carriage) at England’s biggest railway museum, a walk on the brilliantly preserved medieval walls, a ghost tour through what is claimed to be Europe’s most haunted city and learning about York’s Viking history at the Yorvik Centre.